HOLiFOOD/HOLiFOOD/Emerging risk models/Prediction models/README.md

-This folder contains the emerging risk prediction models created for HOLiFOOD
+This folder contains the emerging risk prediction models created for HOLiFOOD.